© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kerbed round cairn 110m NNE of Carey Tor is a scheduled monument protected by Historic England under reference 1011872.
 View the official record →

-Kerbed round cairn 110m NNE of Carey Tor is a Bronze Age funerary monument located on Bodmin Moor in Cornwall.
+Kerbed round cairn 110m NNE of Carey Tor is a Bronze Age burial monument located on Bodmin Moor in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011872.

 Kerbed round cairn 110m NNE of Carey Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011872.